cronical/budget_dance/docs/idioms.md

 =OFFSET(INDIRECT(ADDRESS(ROW(),COLUMN())),0,-1,1,1)
 ```

 But...
 OFFSET is a volatile function, causing performance problems.
+So instead use the [build time method](#get-prior-cells-on-this-row).

 ## Lookup